 To explore additional mechanisms to develop and enter into a maintenance agreement to support customized ArcGIS applications (SWAP-GIS, Intake Zone Tool, SOC Tool, SWIS) developed for conducting GIS-based source water assessments, monitoring waiver assessments, and SWAP tracking/reporting.
 Since these applications were not developed in-house, DEP's Bureau of Information Technology is requiring a maintenance agreement for the support of the applications.
+With reduced functionality and the toolbar inexplicably working in only two regions, the fate and long-term viability of this customized ArcGIS toolbar will be evaluated, and discussions will be held to explore whether a newer, web-based application would work better.
+After a prolonged hiatus due to personal issues, the original software developer has recently indicated the possibility of revising or replacing the toolbar.
+The technology used for this application is outdated and the contractor/developer even has difficulties accessing and running the toolbar using current computers and software.
+Revisions to the tool may not be an option.

-Environmental Outcomes Staffing, Subsidy, Grant or Contract Information Outputs for State FY18-19 (July 1, 2018 thru June 30, 2019) Status/Obstacles/Comments Percent of community water systems where risk to public health is minimized through source water protection (measure SP-4(a)).
+Environmental Outcomes Staffing, Subsidy, Grant or Contract Information Outputs for State FY19-20 (July 1, 2019 thru June 30, 2020) Status/Obstacles/Comments Percent of community water systems where risk to public health is minimized through source water protection (measure SP-4(a)).
 Percent of the population served by community water systems where risk to public health is minimized through source water protection (measure SP-4(b)).
-Project is ongoing Estimated expenditures under this contract during the fiscal year: \$6,000 OUTPUTS: As needed, correct application glitches/bugs when encountered by users.
+Project is ongoing Estimated expenditures under this contract during the fiscal year: \$10,000 OUTPUTS: As needed, correct application glitches/bugs when encountered by users.
 Conduct feasibility study on the implementation of user-requested revisions to SWAP-GIS toolbar.
 Research and conduct feasibility study on viability of and necessary revisions for Source Water Information System (SWIS) and Source Water Intake Zone Tool.
-Actual expenditures fiscal year to date: Noteworthy activities for the past six months: Projected activities for the next 12 months: Obstacles:
+Actual expenditures fiscal year to date: Noteworthy activities for the past six months: Projected activities for the next six months: Obstacles: